pratimugale/cpruss/examples/example2-rpmsg/README.md

 # PRU-RPMSG EXAMPLE

+## Objective
+A basic demonstration of using RPMsg to communicate with the PRUs through the `/dev/rpmsg31` character device file. <br> The Userspace Program sends and receives 100 messages from the PRU.
+The PRU firmware creates the rpmsg31 file after it is compiled and loaded.

+## Hardware Required
+Only a BeagleBone Black, no external hardware

 This example is based on the `lab-5` of the `pru-software-support-package`.<br>
 Code Repository: http://git.ti.com/pru-software-support-package/pru-software-support-package/trees/master<br>
 Also explained on: http://processors.wiki.ti.com/index.php/PRU_Training:_Hands-on_Labs (But using CCS - Code Composer Studio)<br>